 We are well-versed in all aspects of Pulmonary Medicine.
 Asthma, COPD, Emphysema, Pneumonia, Bronchitis, Pleural Effusions and Lung Cancer diagnoses are routinely taken care of in our office.
 We evaluate our patients to find the reasons for shortness of breath or Dyspnea.
 Abnormal chest X-rays and CT scans of the chest (CAT scans) are just one of the reasons that our colleagues consult with us.
 Interstitial lung diseases, such as sarcoidosis, pulmonary fibrosis, BOOP or cryptogenic organizing pneumonia, are the diffuse disease processes that often cause a more complex evaluation.
 Pulmonary Nodules or "spots" on the CXR are evaluated by us, in association with our radiology colleagues.
-We do all of the typical diagnostic procedures needed for diagnoses of diseases, such as thoracentesis, bronchoscopy and Pulmonary Function Tests (PFTs).
+We do all of the typical diagnostic procedures needed for diagnoses of diseases, such as thoracentesis, bronchoscopy and Pulmonary Function Tests (PFTs) as well as EBUS and Navigational Bronchoscopy.
 A number of patients need PFTs done in order to monitor possible toxic effects on their lungs from the medications they take.
 If our colleagues need us to, we can do serial PFTs for them without further pulmonary consultation, unless requested.

 Dr. Tricia Gilbert is our board-certified Sleep Specialist.
 We are all trained in basic sleep medicine and are able to initiate the workup of sleep apnea.
 Home sleep studies are often necessary to make the diagnosis of these diseases, and CPAP or BIPAP titrations may be used therafter to optimize therapy.
 Dr. Gilbert reads our studies and coordinates the care of our more complex patients.
 Dr. Gilbert is available to address a vast array of sleep disorders which include: narcolepsy, circadian rhythm sleep disorders, bruxism (teeth grinding), sleepwalking, sleep eating, night terrors, abnormal movements during sleep and sleep disorders caused by medical or psychiatric conditions.